tribixbite/awesome/README.md

 *   [cavemanloverboy/vanity](https://github.com/cavemanloverboy/vanity) -
 *   [ChorusOne/solanity](https://github.com/ChorusOne/solanity) - GPU based Solana ed25519 vanity key scanner.

-## Shell

-*   [QwenLM/Qwen2.5](https://github.com/QwenLM/Qwen2.5) - Qwen2.5 is the large language model series developed by Qwen team, Alibaba Cloud.
-*   [termux/termux-packages](https://github.com/termux/termux-packages) - A package build system for Termux.
-*   [Hax4us/Nethunter-In-Termux](https://github.com/Hax4us/Nethunter-In-Termux) - This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted phone
-*   [ShanSuharban/termux4all](https://github.com/ShanSuharban/termux4all) - termux4all is not a project or something.
-This is some packages that can be used for the development and security purposes on android phone using the termux app itself.
-The main purpose of  this project is to install & setup all the important tools or packages in termux without researching a lot.
-*   [Aj-Seven/Android-Sysinfo](https://github.com/Aj-Seven/Android-Sysinfo) - A tool efficiently displays Android system details on Termux.
-*   [hackerb9/lsix](https://github.com/hackerb9/lsix) - Like "ls", but for images.
-Shows thumbnails in terminal using sixel graphics.
-*   [asdf-vm/asdf](https://github.com/asdf-vm/asdf) - Extendable version manager with support for Ruby, Node.js, Elixir, Erlang & more
-*   [grondilu/bitcoin-bash-tools](https://github.com/grondilu/bitcoin-bash-tools) - Set of bitcoin-related bash functions
-*   [hcengineering/huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting
-*   [ArchiveTeam/IA.BAK](https://github.com/ArchiveTeam/IA.BAK) - We back up a lot of stuff from around the web; now it's time to back up the Internet Archive, just in case.
-*   [TermuxArch/TermuxArch](https://github.com/TermuxArch/TermuxArch) - Experience the pleasure of the Linux command prompt in Android, Chromebook, Fire OS and Windows on smartphone, smartTV, tablet and wearable https://termuxarch.github.io/TermuxArch/
-*   [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) - Easy Docker setup for Stable Diffusion with user-friendly UI
-*   [h4r5h1t/webcopilot](https://github.com/h4r5h1t/webcopilot) - An automation tool that enumerates subdomains then filters out xss, sqli, open redirect, lfi, ssrf and rce parameters and then scans for vulnerabilities.
-*   [foospidy/payloads](https://github.com/foospidy/payloads) - Git All the Payloads!
-A collection of web attack payloads.
-*   [many-passwords/many-passwords](https://github.com/many-passwords/many-passwords) - Default credentials list. 🐱‍💻 Leave a star if you like this project! (that motivates me)⭐️
-*   [wuxianlin/android\_rom\_tools](https://github.com/wuxianlin/android_rom_tools) - unpack/deodex/decompile tools for Android ROM
-*   [ax/apk.sh](https://github.com/ax/apk.sh) - apk.sh makes reverse engineering Android apps easier, automating some repetitive tasks like pulling, decoding, rebuilding and patching an APK.
-*   [labbots/google-drive-upload](https://github.com/labbots/google-drive-upload) - Bash scripts to upload files to google drive
-*   [CryptoManufaktur-io/solana-rpc](https://github.com/CryptoManufaktur-io/solana-rpc) - Solana RPC only node with traefik
-*   [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar\_chart::chart\_with\_upwards\_trend::tada:
-*   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

 ## Jupyter Notebook

 *   [facebookresearch/sam2](https://github.com/facebookresearch/sam2) - The repository provides code for running inference with the Meta Segment Anything Model 2 (SAM 2), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.